jonathondgebhardt/yasf/yasf.md

 - `o_entity`, `c_position`
 - `object_entity`, `component_postion`

-## Classes that work on `component`
-I think my first major step towards a simulation is adding a class that moves an `entity`.
-Until I nail down how the tree looks, I'll just add a class that takes a root `object` and updates it's `position` `component`.

-Pseudo-code:
-- position += velocity * delta_time

-## Supporting event based and cycle based clocks
-I might need to rethink `time_updater`.
-Perhaps `time_updater` should include the fixed time between ticks, if appropriate, and `clock` has current time and elapsed time since last tick.
-That way, our `mover` can still work with an event based updater.
-I think this would also work with a "real-time" simulation.

 ## Simulation tree
 I guess it's that time: design the layout of the tree.